© 2020–2023 1st Money UK Holdings Ltd. All rights reserved.

 Setting payday dates1:35

-"How do I set the delay between a pay period's last working day, and its payday?"
+"How do I set the delay for a pay period's last day to its payday?"

 The pay period is the days that people work.
 Payday is when the people are paid.
 Often, your payroll admins need a few days delay between the two.